Lisa99M/Reto_8/README.md

 # Challenge_8
 This is a repo about loops using for.
-In English, so the teacher can respect me a little bit more.
+In English, so the teacher will respect me a little bit more.
+(I hope...)

 1. Print a list with the numbers from 1 to 100, each one with its respective square.
 ```